ansys/pymechanical-stubs/package/doc/source/_autoapi_templates/index.rst

 API Reference
 =============

-This documentation lists the APIs used in Ansys Mechanical, providing descriptions of the objects, methods, and properties for all namespaces.
-Click the links to view the API documentation in more depth.
+This documentation lists all supported APIs used in Ansys Mechanical.
+It provides brief descriptions of the objects, methods, and properties for all namespaces.
+Click the links to view the API documentation.

 .. toctree::
    :titlesonly: